 Table of Contents

-It’s never easy to deal with the aftermath of an accident that resulted in an injury.
+It can be daunting to deal with the aftermath of an accident that resulted in an injury.
 Sometimes, you feel like you’re being pulled in every direction and have no idea where to go.
-Not only will you suffer physically and mentally, but you’ll more than likely feel the impact of it financially as well.
-In the midst of mounting bills, it is reasonable to consider your options for pursuing compensation.
-What is the best course of action?
+You may not only suffer physically and mentally, but you may also need to deal with staggering financial repercussions.
+In the midst of mounting bills, you may need to consider your options for pursuing compensation.
+This begs the question: what is the appropriate course of action?
 Is it better to file an injury claim or a lawsuit?

 Injury Claim Vs. Lawsuit: Is There A Difference?

-It is common for someone outside of law space to mistakenly use the terms injury claim and lawsuit interchangeably.
+Someone outside of the practice of law may mistakenly use the terms “injury claim” and “lawsuit” interchangeably.
 However, they are different legal processes.
 Each has pros and cons that can make it more beneficial or detrimental in certain situations.

-That said, better understanding the difference between the two can help you choose the best course of action after sustaining an injury.
+That said, a deeper understanding of the difference between the two can help you choose which option is appropriate after sustaining an injury.
 Below, we intend to distinguish between the two terms often mentioned in personal injury cases.
-We’ll discuss the definitions of both, their respective procedures, their pros, and cons, why it’s important to file one, and whether you need to retain the expertise of a lawyer instead of handling it on your own.
+We’ll discuss the definitions of both, their respective procedures, their pros and cons, why it’s important to file one, and whether you need to retain the legal knowledge of a lawyer instead of handling the case on your own.

 What Is A Personal Injury Claim?

-In the field of personal injury law, a claim is a formal demand for compensation directed at the negligent party.
-It seeks payment to cover the costs of the accident the party caused, particularly the damages sustained by the victim.
-The claim process occurs outside of court, and many people can be involved.
+In the field of personal injury law, a claim is a formal demand for damages directed at the negligent party.
+It seeks compensation that may help cover the costs of the accident caused by the at-fault party, particularly the damages sustained by the victim.
+The claims process happens outside of court and can involve more than one party.
 Claims are usually filed against insurance companies.

 Common Types Of Personal Injury Claims

-From traffic incidents and hit-and-runs to dog bites and workplace accidents, injury law covers many things.
+From traffic incidents and hit-and-runs to dog bites and workplace accidents, injury law encompasses a wide range of issues.
 Listed below are a few examples of personal injury claims:

 - Car Accidents — Whenever someone sustains an injury resulting from a car accident that wasn’t their fault, they may seek compensation from the at-fault driver’s insurance provider.

-- Slip-And-Falls — Someone who is injured in a slip-and-fall accident on a private or public property may be entitled to recover damages from the premises owner.
+- Slip-and-Fall Incidents — Someone who is injured in a slip and fall accident on private or public property may have grounds to seek damages from the premises owner.

-- Premises Liability — Property owners are responsible for maintaining a safe environment for their guests.
-Any unsuspecting individuals who get injured after legally entering a property where a dangerous condition exists may pursue compensation through a premises liability claim.
+- Premises Liability — Property owners are responsible for maintaining a safe environment for their guests and visitors.
+Any unsuspecting individuals who sustain injuries after legally entering a property that has unaddressed hazards can seek compensation through a premises liability claim.

-- Product Liability — If you are injured while using a defective product, you are entitled to demand reimbursement for the damages you incurred.
+- Product Liability — If you are injured while using a defective product, you may seek compensation for the damages you incurred.
 You can do so via a product liability claim against the item’s manufacturer.

 - Medical Malpractice — These cases deal with injuries caused by a medical practitioner’s negligence or inappropriate patient treatment.
 A common example is birth injury.

 - Wrongful Death — A wrongful death claim involves a victim’s untimely death caused by someone else’s negligence.
-If a pedestrian was killed, for instance, because of an accident at an unmarked construction site, their family is entitled to monetary reparations.
+If a pedestrian was killed, for instance, because of an accident at an unmarked construction site, their family may be entitled to monetary reparations.

 When a claim is filed, the insurance company can send an adjuster, an attorney, or other experts to handle it.
-The adjuster will review the evidence and decide on the appropriate compensation the claimant should receive.
+The adjuster will review the evidence and determine the appropriate compensation to offer the claimant based on their findings.
 The claimant, not the insurance company, decides whether to accept, reject, or negotiate a claim.

 Understanding The Claims Procedure